 Following the Three Cs provides a firm foundation for hot tub care that’ll get you started on that fabled path to soaking satisfaction.
 To further solidify your spa care regimen, add an effective and consistent hot tub maintenance schedule.
 You’ll expand your hot tub skills with more advanced tasks while minimizing the risk of nasty surprises.

-Plan Your Hot Tub Maintenance Schedule
+Hot Tub Maintenance Schedule

 And the key to good maintenance?
 Consistency and simplicity.
 You’ll find it’s much less stressful—and much easier to keep track of tasks—when you break the process into manageable steps that won’t overwhelm you.